 Johns Hopkins Carey Business School HC Programs

 Earn a Master of Science in Health Care Management at the Johns Hopkins Carey Business School, Baltimore, studying on a full or part-time basis.
 Courses are also available online or at the Washington, DC campus for part-time students, but full-time students must takes classes at the Baltimore campus.
 Fulltime students may complete their degree in three years, with part-time students taking six years for completion.
 A GRE/GMAT waiver request is available based on work experience evaluation and academic background.
 Merit-based scholarships are available for qualifying applicants.
-Johns Hopkins offers literally dozens of master’s degrees in various health sectors.
+Johns Hopkins offers literally dozens of master’s degree programs in various health sectors, including a master's degree in health policy and management.

 The University of Baltimore HC Programs